These games usually have Signup Sheets

 Historical and Fantasy Miniatures

-These games do NOT usually have Signup Sheets.
+These events do NOT usually have Signup Sheets.

 Games and events that are ‘ongoing’ or ‘show up and play’ will not have any sort of official signup system.
 Just arrive at the location and participate!